- Academic Affairs

 If none of these options is available to you, you can be issued a hardware token, or "fob."
 Please coordinate with your local school or department IT team for approval:

 - School of Law — Simon Canick

 - School of Nursing — IT Help Desk

 - School of Pharmacy — Tim Munn

 - School of Social Work — David Pitts

 Contact the Help Desk via email or call 410-706-4357 immediately if you lose your phone or suspect that it has been stolen.
 The device will be disabled for authentication and you will be assisted in enrolling another phone/device.
 While it is important that you contact the Help Desk if you lose your phone, remember that your password will still protect your account.

-- Duo Push - Duo will send a notification to the Duo app on your mobile device.
-You wil then select Approve and Confirm.
+- Duo Push: Duo will send a notification to the Duo app on your mobile device.
+You will then select Approve and Confirm.

-Below the list of Authentication Methods is a check box labelled "Remember me for 10 hours."
+Below the list of authentication methods is a check box labeled "Remember me for 10 hours."
 Select the check box if you want that device to be remembered for 10 hours.